-Now that Qype UK has been migrated to Yelp, you will need to create an account on Yelp in order to post new photos and reviews.
-Feel free to get started by clicking here.
+You only need to create an account on Yelp if you want to (a) claim the photos and reviews you originally posted to Qype, or (b) post new photos and reviews.
+You can get started by clicking here.

 I don't want to be on Yelp.
 What do I do?